-Sometimes I just get worn out from thinking.
+Sometimes I just get worn out and stressed from thinking.

 If I’m not paying attention, I tend to be an over-thinker — I ruminate and play out various scenarios in my head past the point of it being productive.

-This bad habit can make me agitated and anxious, especially when an answer or solution doesn’t emerge from all of my thinking.
+By not relaxing my mind I can get agitated and anxious, especially when an answer or solution doesn’t emerge from all of my thinking.
 In the past, I’d just plunge back in, believing I hadn’t given enough thought to the situation.

-Of course, cogitating beyond what’s necessary for analysis and good judgment doesn’t usually offer enlightenment or peace of mind.
+Of course, contemplating beyond what’s necessary for analysis and good judgment doesn’t usually offer enlightenment or peace of mind.

 In his bestselling book Imagine: How Creativity Works, Jonah Lehrer reminds: